shijij/OSX_EFI_Asus_Z490_MAXIMUS_FORMULA/README.md

 ## Problems:
 * Sidecar is not working(was able to find, but timed out), WIP
-* iGPU seems not working.
-(This motherboard doesn't even have any video output port)
+* iGPU is not working.
+(Nothing about the EFI, this motherboard does not support igpu, even in headless mode.
+The igpu is not powered.
+I can't find the igpu in Windows as well.
+No igpu related settings in BIOS)

 ## Known bugs
 #### Conditionally No Sound from ALC1220